Saturday, 29 December 2018

 • Kevin McNally (Inspector Japp here; Somerset in The Blue Geranium) was Hugo Lang in The Twin Dilemma, and voiced Henry for Big Finish's The Death Collectors (2008)

-• Shirley Henderson (Rose here; Honoria in Murder is Easy) was Ursula Blake in Love & Monsters
+• Shirley Henderson (Rose here; Honoria in Murder is Easy; Agatha in See How They Run) was Ursula Blake in Love & Monsters

 • Christopher Villiers (Carmichael here; Restarick in They Do It With Mirrors) was Hugh Fitzwilliam in The King's Demons, Professor Moorhouse in Mummy on the Orient Express, and voiced Cacothis for Absolution (2007)